responsible-business-decision-making/trbs/CONTRIBUTING.md

 ## 1. Please open an Issue
 The issue should contain a description of what you're trying to add/fix/change.

-## 2. Create a branch of type <description>/<issue number>
+## 2. Create a branch of type DESCRIPTION/ISSUE NUMBER
 Fork the project and create a feature branch to work on your add/fix/change.
-Please name the branch using the following format: <description>/<issue number>
+Please name the branch using the following format: DESCRIPTION/ISSUE NUMBER

 ## 3. Squash your commits into one
 Squash all your commits into a single commit with a clear commit message.